21

 [165] Detailed and systematic confirmation of the reservation by any means - 4 points

-[168] The elements of the reservation are rephrased when the client checks in - 4 points
+[168] The elements of the reservation are rephrased when the guest checks in - 4 points

-[169] The customer is informed about his installation by clear indications - 2 points
+[169] The guest is informed about their accommodation by clear indications - 2 points

-In the pre-stay period, the automated sending of information by e-mail is essential to reassure the customer that the hotel is expecting him.
+In the pre-stay period, information sent automatically by e-mail is essential to reassure the guest that the hotel is expecting him.
 The e-mail should therefore remind them of :

 • the additional services they have already booked (and those they may add)